 - Strategically planted trees for window shading and roof plantation etc.

-“These are one time smart moves taken in order to enhance building performance by selecting the high performance façade components and technologies and integrating them to the building design”,
+“These are one-time smart moves taken in order to enhance building performance by selecting the high-performance façade components and technologies and integrating them into the building design”,

 – says Sharanjit Singh – CMD, GSC Glass